gyware/DMail/README.md

 * Send email without an SMTP server
 * Uses **no** 3rd party APIs
 * Optionally specify a custom SMTP server to use
+* Written in 2 languages and counting

 ## Setup
-Just download, extract and run VBMail-setup.exe to install.
+Navigate to the directory for the language you want DMail in, then download extract and run the desired release.

 *Easy to use, easy to understand.*